nealbarshes/nealbarshes.github.io/FootHealing/index.md

 | "healing sandal"  |  ![HealingSandal](/assets/HealingSandal.jpg) | acceptable in selected situations |
 | cast shoe  | ![cast shoe](/assets/CastShoe.jpg) | <b>discouraged</b> |

 The Ossur® DH OffLoading Walker™ with customized offloading insert (or, if unavailable, another calf-length boot that does not allow flexion or extension at the ankle) should be provided for offloading.
 The Darco Wound Care Shoe System™ may be substituted only if the ulcer is on the dorsum of the foot or the dorsum of the toes.
-An uncushioned cast shoe should NEVER be used.

 Some patients should be evaluated for surgical forms of offloading.
 Specifically, gastrocnemius recession or tendon Achilles lengthening should be considered for all patients who cannot dorsiflex past neutral position (90° angle between foot and calf) or who are undergoing forefoot amputation.

 ## Provide ADVANCED WOUND CARE to ALL PATIENTS.